 - 1. The university offers a range of honours programmes.
 Information about these programmes can be found on the website. - 2.
 The faculty offers the ESSB Honours Programme.
-This is an extracurricular programme with a study load of 15 EC distributed over one full academic year. - 3.
-The selection and admission of candidates to the ESSB Honours Programme is assigned to the programme's selection committee.
+This is an extracurricular programme with a study load of 15 EC distributed over one full academic year.

+3. The selection and admission of candidates to the ESSB Honours Programme is assigned to the programme's selection committee.
 Students who have completed the first Bachelor year with a weighted average of at least a 7.5 will receive an invitation to participate.
+However, with a view to a balanced group of participants, the selection committee may decide to deviate from this minimum.
 Owing to the limited number of places, a further selection procedure will take place to assess the student's motivation, demonstrable affinity with multidisciplinary subjects and expected contribution to the programme.